-Maryland is home to an estimated 90 species of mammals, 93 species and subspecies of reptiles and amphibians, over 400 species of birds and several hundred species of marine and freshwater fishes.
+Maryland is home to an over 90 species of mammals, 93 species and subspecies of reptiles and amphibians, over 400 species of birds and several hundred species of marine and freshwater fishes.
 An untold number of insect and other invertebrate species (crustaceans, spiders, mollusks, etc) also reside here.
 Of all of these thousands of creatures, over 300 are rare.
-One hundred and ten of these species are designated as Threatened or Endangered in Maryland and are afforded protection under the State Nongame and Endangered Species Conservation Act.
+Over 110 of these species are designated as Threatened or Endangered in Maryland and are afforded protection.

 All of these creatures, regardless of how humans choose to categorize them – rare, common, game, nongame – offer us something valuable, whether tangible or not.
 Food, clothing, shelter, opportunities for recreation, clean water, all of these can be directly related to the existence of Maryland’s wide diversity of species.
 Check out the Maryland Wildlife page to see lists of Maryland species as well as fact sheets on different animals found in Maryland.
 Learn more about Game Birds, Game Mammals and Rare, Threatened and Endangered Animals in Maryland by clicking on the images below.